drozental/graphql-tutorial/README.md

   }
 }
 ```
-Can we now build update and delete mutations ourselves?
+Try adding update and delete mutations on your own?

-8. What about performance?
+## Optimise our API's to avoid N+1 queries
+How does graphql api perform at the moment?
 Does listing pets and related objects result in N+1 number of queries?
-How many queries run now?
+Look in the terminal where you've started rails to see what and how many queries are run for the below query?
 ```ruby
 {
   pets {